frewinchristopher/pixelmatic/README.md

 Firstly the prerequisites for running Pixelmatic are Perl, Sass, and HAML.

-The easiest way to get a starting example is running: `perl pixelmatic.pl thewave.png` (I have included thewave.png, a 80 x 55 pixel image here for your testing enjoyment.)
+The easiest way to get a starting example is running: `perl pixelmatic.pl thewave.png` or, if you prefer pokemon, `perl pixelmatic.pl shiny_charizard.png` (I have included thewave.png, a 80 x 55 pixel image here for your testing enjoyment.)

 Upon runtime, a host of files are generated, in the following order,